alleyinteractive/sasslint-webpack-plugin/README.md

 ### NoErrorsPlugin

 `NoErrorsPlugin` prevents Webpack from outputting anything into a bundle.
-So even ESLint warnings will fail the build.
-No matter what error settings are used for `eslint-loader`.
+So even sass-lint warnings will fail the build.
+No matter what error settings are used for `sasslint-loader`.

-So if you want to see ESLint warnings in console during development using `WebpackDevServer` remove `NoErrorsPlugin` from webpack config.
+So if you want to see sass-lint warnings in console during development using `WebpackDevServer` remove `NoErrorsPlugin` from webpack config.

 ## [License](LICENSE)